 This section has links to additional resources that can help you troubleshoot issues related to email tasks.

-- Identifying Whether Email Tasks Failed: Actions Reporting allows you to check on the status of tasks in your survey, and identify whether they succeeded.
+- Identifying Whether Email Tasks Failed: Workflows Reporting allows you to check on the status of tasks in your survey, and identify whether they succeeded.
 This troubleshooting tool is best for checking on issues on the task setup side, and will not help you dig deeper into email deliverability issues, such as invalid recipients.

 - Email Deliverability Troubleshooting: There are certain rules that can be applied to any email distributions in Qualtrics.
 Check out Troubleshooting Email Distributions for a comprehensive guide.